ikulan/personal_website_v1/index.md

   alt: website picture
 ---

+I am a software devloper located in Vancouver, BC, Canada.

-I have 6 years of experience working in software development, 2 years in full stack web development using Ruby and Javascript and more than 3 years in backend system development using Java.
+I have 6 years of experience working in software development.
+My experience expands on full stack web development using Ruby, Javascript and backend system development using Java.
 I am also proficient with Python and Data Science skills.
-I'm actively seeking job opportunities.
+I’m actively seeking job opportunities.